coffee-cup/ul/README.md

 ## Testing

-For the first assignment there are a bunch of .ul language files that can be tested against the parser.
-Files in tests/accept should all pass and be in the language.
-Files in tests/reject should all fail and not be in the language.
-Use the script test.sh to run on the tests.
+There are a bunch of .ul language files that can be tested against the compiler.
+Throughout the course I will update the test script to check whether the latest requirements are met.
+Use the script `test.sh` to run all tests.

 ```sh
 # Run the tests